CisFinder

 The program removes overlapping and redundant motifs as follows.
 If two instances of the same motif overlap, then only one of them (with a higher match score) is retained.
 For example, palindromic motifs that match in both dirsctions are counted only once.
 In addition, if two different motifs overlap by more than 75% length, then only one is shown in the output.
 The option of removing overlapping and redundant motifs can be turned off; in this case all matches will be listed in the output.

 The abundance table shows the number of motif matches in each sequence.
 It can be used for classifying sequences based on the composition of binding motifs.
 Click on the button "Show all motifs" to get a list of motifs with the total count of matches for each motif.
 Click on the button "Show all sequences" to get a list of sequences with the total count of matches for each sequence.
 If genomic coordinates and/or attributes were uploaded in association with the sequence file, then the table of sequences will include the coordinates and attributes (e.g., closest genes).
 It is also possible to search sequences by name, number of motif matches, or genes.
 If you click on the sequence name, you will get a page with detailed information about the sequence and motif matches.
 All motif matches are listed, and their coordinates are shown.
-If coordinates were uploaded, then hyperlinks will appear which lead to corresponding locations in genome browsers: CisView (mouse genomes mm6 and mm9) and UCSC genome browser (other genomes).
+If coordinates were uploaded, then hyperlinks will appear which lead to corresponding locations in genome the gene browser: UCSC genome browser.
 From this page, you can visualize the location of motifs by selecting motifs (up to 3 motifs can be selected) and then clicking the button "Show sequence".
 The sequence with highlighted binding motifs will appear.

 All files used in CisFinder are in plain text format and use tabs for delimiting fields within one line.
-There is a total of 4 main types of files in the CisFinder: sequences, motifs, search results, and repeats.
-Motifs can be submitted as PFMs and as degenerate consensus sequences, which are converted to PFM form.
-These 4 types of files may have 2 optional lines of annotation that start with the keyword "Parameters:" and "Headers:."
+There is a total of 3 main types of files in the CisFinder: sequences, motifs, and motif search results.
+Motifs can be submitted as PFMs and as ;attern sequences, which are converted to the PFM form.
+These 3 types of files may have 2 optional lines of annotation that start with the keyword "Parameters:" and "Headers:."
 Parameters may specify the origin of the file, such as algorithm parameters for derivation, whereas headers specify the columns of tab-delimited lines.
-Aa additional 3 kinds of files can be associated with a sequence file: genomic coordinates, attributes (e.g., gene names), and conservation scores.
+The menu for uploading new data files is shown in Fig. 8.

 11.1.
 Sequence files are in fasta format: the sequence name is preceded by ">" sign and the following lines contain the sequence.
 Maximum sequence length = 25Mb.
 Minimum recommended length = 5Kb; the program will process smaller files but has a low chance of finding a motif.
 Example: